-Vito: Because I was ill.
+VR: Because I was ill.
 And eventually I had to go to Australia.
 I was booked to do a lecture at a gay film festival.
 I was on my way home.
 They couldn’t reach me.
-I was on route from Melbourne to Honolulu.
+I was en route from Melbourne to Honolulu.
 They didn’t know where to reach me.
 He was dying.
 He was in San Francisco General.
-And I couldn’t get a flight out of Honolulu for twenty-four hours.
+And I couldn’t get a flight out of Honolulu for 24 hours.
 There was no space.
-And when I arrived in San Francisco he had died the night before.
+And when I arrived in San Francisco, he had died the night before.
 The last time I saw Jeff, he was in a drawer at the morgue and they opened it up and they showed me him and I spent a few minutes with him and I held his hand and said goodbye to him.

-Eric: Jeff had you during the time he was ill.
-And he did have someone full time.
+EM: Jeff had you during the time he was ill.
+And he did have someone full-time.

-Vito: Yeah.
+VR: Yeah.
 I took him to the hospital and I took him to the doctor and I fed him and I cooked.
-I mean, I did what I wanted to do, but then Jeffery was gone and I was alone.
+I mean, I did what I wanted to do, but then Jeffrey was gone and I was alone.

-Vito: And there was nobody to take care of me.
-Who the hell is going to get into a relationship with somebody who is probably going to die soon?
+VR: And there was nobody to take care of me.
+Who the hell is going to get into a relationship with somebody who is probably gonna die soon?
 You know, they don’t want to put themselves through that.
 Most of the people who were my friends are dead.
 Most of my friends are dead.
 And at this age that shouldn’t be.

 And so you throw yourself into politics.